Bars and Nightlife

 (Sat, Sun, Holidays)12:00pm - 0:00am

 5-63-1, Sumiyoshi-cho, Naka-ku, Yokohama

 Closest Railway Station

-5-7 minute walk of three train stations (Sakuragicho, Kannai, and Bashamichi)
+5-7 minutes walk from three train stations (Sakuragicho, Kannai, and Bashamichi Stations)

 Foreign Language Support